 Cut the meat and the fat into chunks.

-• Add 2 liters of pleasantly warm water.
-(The water will evaporate during smoking)
+Add 2 litres of pleasantly warm water (the water will evaporate during smoking).

-• Smoke the sausage until the color turns to a nice red (needs supervision on when that happens).
-Smoke the links for at least 3 hours, making sure the temperature stays below 85°F (29.4C).
+Smoke the sausage until the colour turns to a nice red (needs supervision on when that happens).
+Smoke the links for at least 3 hours, making sure the temperature stays below 85°F (29.4°C).
 You can smoke the salami for up to 8 hours if you like a really smoky link.